NannanLi999/UniHuman/README.md

 # UniHuman
 This repository provides the official code for CVPR 2024 paper UniHuman: A Unified Model For Editing Human Images in the Wild.
+This work was conducted during Nannan Li's Summer 2023 internship at Adobe Research.

 ## Environment Requirement
 Python 3.8